Abdul-Ruksar/coffee-landing-page/README.md

 Footer with brand info, testimonials, and customer highlights.

-Interactive hover effects on buttons and cards.
+Interactivehover effects on buttons and cards.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 🛠️ Technologies Used

 HTML5